Who can enter

 You can submit one image of your work or more (up to seven).
 Examples of additional images to support your entry include close-up details of your work or images illustrating your creative process.

-There’s a limit of one entry per person.
+There’s a limit of two entries per person per category.
+A work cannot be entered into multiple categories, but a student can enter a different work into a different category where relevant.
 A series or collection of work will be considered as one entry even if it includes several pieces of work.

 We do accept joint entries.
 The prize will be split between each team member in the case of a winning joint entry.